 The DSO resurrected the Sentinel Project previously advanced by the FBC and finally invented the Sentinel Nine, a proprietary handgun for facing bioterrorism.

-At the DSO only a few were initially manufactured and combat data was collected by Leon, the Sentinel Project's supervisor.
+Only a small number were initially manufactured at the DSO, with combat data being gathered by Leon, the Sentinel Project's supervisor.

-Although it was finally in Leon's hands after the incident was resolved, combat data collection has yet to be completed.
-Full-fledged production of the Sentinel Nine and the official issuing date to DSO agents remain undecided.
+Although it finally landed in Leon's hands after the incident was resolved, combat data collection has yet to be completed.
+Full-fledged production of the Sentinel Nine and an official issuing date to DSO agents remain undecided.

 ● Gun Case